kubernetes/enhancements/keps/sig-apps/3939-consider-terminating-pods-jobs/README.md

 ## Proposal

-Both Jobs and the ReplicaSet controller get a list of active pods.
+The Job controller get a list of active pods.
 Active pods usually mean pods that have not been registered for deletion.
 In this KEP, we will consider terminating pods to be separate from active and failed.
 This means that for cases where we track the number of pods, like the Job Controller, we should include a field that states the number of terminating pods.

-We will propose new API fields in Jobs and Deployments/ReplicaSets in this KEP.
+We will propose a API fields in Jobs and Deployments/ReplicaSets in this KEP.

 ### User Stories (Optional)